 From the number of people involved, to anticipating the rotation from class to class and teacher to teacher, life as we’d known it was changing before our eyes.
 We wanted Jillienne to look forward to the big move, but this new environment clearly was going to require additional organization and forethought – so that she would end up with an effective accommodations plan.

-Whether middle school or high school, when a child with food allergy or asthma enters a new stage in their academic career, it is as much a big adjustment for the parents as it is for the child.
+Whether middle school or high school, when a food-allergic student or child with asthma enters a new stage in their academic career, it is as much a big adjustment for the parents as it is for the child.

 Parents need to shift from working to provide a protected elementary school environment, to incrementally teaching their child the life skills she will need upon graduation from high school.
 It is helpful to work with the school to break these skills down into small, developmentally appropriate steps.